styd/apexcharts.rb/README.md

 ## What is this?

-Apexcharts.rb is a ruby gem that wraps a JavaScript charting library called with the same name, [apexcharts.js](https://github.com/apexcharts/apexcharts.js), that's going to give you a beautiful, interactive, and responsive charts for your ruby app.
+ApexCharts.rb is a ruby gem that wraps a JavaScript charting library called with the same name, [apexcharts.js](https://github.com/apexcharts/apexcharts.js), that's going to give you a beautiful, interactive, and responsive charts for your ruby app.